Slate Roof Press

 SLATE ROOF PRESS POETRY CONTESTS

 Winners of the Slate Roof Press Poetry Chapbook Contest/Elyse Wolf Prize are awarded publication and $500.
 We produce beautiful books with letterpress covers by an award-winning bookmaker, using high-quality papers.
 Elyse Wolf Prize winners become active members of the press, making a three-year commitment, gaining valuable experience in publishing, and participating in monthly meetings and the tasks of running the press.
 Based in Greenfield, Mass, Slate Roof is a member-run, not-for-profit collaborative, publishing art-quality chapbooks since 2004.

 Winners of the Slate Roof Press Glass Prize for an original broadside each receive $250.
 Each poem will be printed in a beautiful limited letterpress edition of 100 numbered and signed copies.

 As a collaborative, we are dedicated to publishing the best work and involving poets in the publishing process.
-Chapbook contest/Elyse Wolf prize winners agree to a three-year work commitment, averaging 8-10 hours/month, including a monthly business meeting in Greenfield, Mass.
-We meet more-or-less monthly (approx 10x year), and our contest winner should make a good faith effort to join us, in person, at these meetings.
-The winners work with members toward publication and marketing of his/her work, as well as the work of others in the collective.
+Chapbook contest/Elyse Wolf prize winners agree to a three-year work commitment, averaging 8-10 hours/month, including monthly meetings.
+The meetings have been held in Greenfield, MA, but are currently via Zoom until a vaccine is available for the virus.
+The winners work with members toward publication and marketing of his/her/their work, as well as the work of others in the collective.
 Members receive feedback and editing suggestions on drafts and final manuscript.

 Nineteen Years of Poetry

 Slate Roof Press offers a wonderful opportunity to learn about small press publishing and to join a community of poets.
 Slate Roof Members are involved in all aspects of publishing, such as working with local vendors, sending out promotion, managing bookstore accounts, participating in book fairs and presentations, designing promotional materials, providing feedback on other members’ manuscripts, editing/proofreading final copy, book assembly, and book distribution.
 The chapbooks are designed by the poet; we attend to papers, binding, and typography.
 Currently, our print run is 350 copies; of that, 25 copies are given to the author and 50 are retained by Slate Roof for promotional purposes.
 Poets retain copyright.
 All profits return to the press.